I read an interesting article at The Outline that starts off by demolishing two diehard myths:

 The author of the article, literary agent Kate McKean, explained that just because you may have an interesting story that your family and friends love, it doesn’t mean an agent or publishing house will want to take the time and money to turn it into a book.
 It doesn’t mean that anyone outside your personal realm will pay money to buy the book.

-Still, they’re most likely not professionals in the book industry.
+Even in this scenario, those people are most likely not professionals in the book industry.
 A lot goes into creating a published book.
-And, “those well-meaning and supportive people rarely know how a story becomes printed words on a page.”
+And “those well-meaning and supportive people rarely know how a story becomes printed words on a page.”
 (1)

 A look at the self-publishing side.